 Being a toxicant, fluoride provided stress to the developing organism.
 Such a stress situation is often reflected in the metabolism of the animals in question.
-Hence, in the present study biochemical analysis of metabolites such as plasma glucose, tissue glycogen and lipids, and enzymes such as lactate dehydrogenase (LDH), succinate dehydrogenase (SDH), glycogen synthetase, phosphorylase (Chapter 6) as well as acid and alkaline phosphatases, Na^+-K^+ ATPase and acetylcholinesterase (AChE) (Chapter 7) in liver and muscle have been carried out.
+Hence, in the present study biochemical analysis of metabolites such as plasma glucose, tissue glycogen and lipids, and enzymes such as lactate dehydrogenase (LDH), succinate dehydrogenase (SDH), glycogen synthetase, phosphorylase (Chapter 6) as well as acid and alkaline phosphatases, $Na^+-K^+$ ATPase and acetylcholinesterase (AChE) (Chapter 7) in liver and muscle have been carried out.

 Glycogen depletion in the tissues along with hyperglycaemia was the major feature of fluoride exposed chicks.
-Hyperglycaemia has been reported in several animals following fluoride administration (Chitra and Rao, 1981; Shaikh and Hiradhar, 1985; Suresh and Hiradhar, 1990b).
-This increase in basal glucose level might not be due to stress induced adrenocorticoid hormone(s), as long term fluoride administration has been known to cause adrenal hypofunction (Rao and Susheela, 1979; Li et al., 1990; Das and Susheela, 1991a).
+Hyperglycaemia has been reported in several animals following fluoride administration.
+This increase in basal glucose level might not be due to stress induced adrenocorticoid hormone(s), as long term fluoride administration has been known to cause adrenal hypofunction.
 The lowered erythrocyte population noticed in the current study also supports this idea of adrenal insufficiency.
 This, along with the observed decline in AChE activity in different tissues of fluoride treated chicks (Chapter 7), prompted one to think about fluoride induced parasympathetic neuropathy.
 A disturbance in parasympathetic activity could result in an increased sympathetic tone.
-Such adrenergic activation may cause a direct stimulation of hepatic glucose output by release of glucagon (Gerich et al., 1976; Miller, 1981), as well as reduced insulin secretion from the pancreas (Robertson et al., 1976; Kuhn et al., 1987).
-Cholinergic dysfunction may also mediate the stimulation of hepatic glucose output by sensitising the liver to basal levels of glucagon and epinephrine (Cherrington et al., 1976; Wasserman et al., 1984).
-It could be reasoned therefore, that hyperglycaemia could be an effect due to parasympathetic neuropathy in the fluoride treated growing chicks through inhibiton of acetylcholine (ACh) release, resulting in an impairment in glucose uptake mechanism.
+Such adrenergic activation may cause a direct stimulation of hepatic glucose output by release of glucagon, as well as reduced insulin secretion from the pancreas.
+Cholinergic dysfunction may also mediate the stimulation of hepatic glucose output by sensitising the liver to basal levels of glucagon and epinephrine.
+It could be reasoned there-....fore, that hyperglycaemia could be an effect due to parasympathetic neuropathy in the fluoride treated growing chicks through inhibiton of acetylcholine (ACh) release, resulting in an impairment in glucose uptake mechanism.
 This observation is supported by the fact that the activity of glycogen synthetase showed a parallel decrease in both liver and muscle of fluoride treated chicks.
-Insulin is able to activate glycogen synthetase whereas glucagon and epinephrine inhibit the enzyme activity (Apkan et al., 1974; Witters et al., 1978).
+Insulin is able to activate glycogen synthetase whereas glucagon and epinephrine inhibit the enzyme activity.
 Thus cholinergic dysfunction and the resultant insulin deficiency, set in due to fluoride administration, could be expected to enhance the stimulatiuon of glycogenolysis by glucagon and catecholamines.
 This fact is further strengthened by the present finding that glycogenolytic hormones while inactivating glycogen synthetase, caused the activation of glycogen phosphorylase.
-It is well known that this enzyme is activated by Ca^{2+} mobilizing hormones or cyclic adenosine-3', 5'-monophosphate (cAMP) producing hormones like glucagon.
-Fluoride is known to promote adenylate cyclase (enzyme that catalyses the conversion of adenosine triphosphate (ATP) to cAMP) activity (Rodriguez-pena et al., 1991).
+It is well known that this enzyme is activated by $Ca^{2+}$ mobilizing hormones or cyclic adenosine-3', 5'-monophosphate (cAMP) producing hormones like glucagon.
+Fluoride is known to promote adenylate cyclase (enzyme that catalyses the conversion of adenosine triphosphate (ATP) to cAMP) activity.
 This gives additional support to the present notion.
 Current study revealed a lowered oxygen carrying capacity in terms of reduced haemoglobin and inhibition of SDH activity apparently led to accumulation of lipids.
 Accelerated LDH activity observed in the experimental birds also supports the above contention about adaptive alteration to hypoxia seemingly induced by fluoride.